allegroai/clearml-docs/docs/webapp/webapp_profile.md

 * Click the toggle atop the vault to enable / disable the configurations
 * Once enabled, the configurations will be merged to the configuration file during ClearML and ClearML Agent usage

-## User Management
+## Users & Groups

 ClearML Hosted Service users can add users to their workspace.

 :::note Hosted Service Feature
-Inviting new teammates is only available on the ClearML hosted Service
+Inviting new teammates is only available on the ClearML Hosted Service
 :::

 ### Users